W427697/Discord-/lib/telemetry/README.md

 # Storybook Telemetry

-TBD
+Storybook collects completely anonymous telemetry data about general usage.
+Participation in this program is optional and it’s easy to opt-out.

-For more information visit: [storybook.js.org](https://storybook.js.org)
+For more information visit: [storybook.js.org/telemetry](https://storybook.js.org/telemetry)